fastlane/fastlane/CORE_CONTRIBUTOR.md

 - Keep external dependencies to a minimum
 - Keep test coverage high and ensure up-to-date documentation

+### Pull Request Ownership:
+We work in a high-trust environment which implies that anyone and everyone is able to merge pull requests from the community.
+If the PR reviewer feels strongly about seeing a PR to completion, they should assign it to themselves and request necessary changes.

 __Most Importantly__, our community prides itself in our supportive and friendly attitude.
 Above all else, we are always:
 - Polite